lvella/libflatview/README.md

    the user might think that the process is holding all those system resources, while in reality they are immediately available to any other process that needs it.
-It is like the `buff/cache` column displayed by the `free` command: on a long running system, it will be almost always occupying the whole free space, while still being available on demand.
-In fact, a process that access a lot file data in the usual way will fill the buffer cache the same way a process using this library will fill the shared memory in use, it is just that is it not accounted as belonging to that process by the OS.
+It is like the `buff/cache` column displayed by the `free` command: on a long running system, it will be almost always be occupying the whole free space, while still being available on demand.
+In fact, a process that accesses a lot file data in the usual way will fill the buffer cache the same way a process using this library will fill the shared memory in use, it is just that is it not accounted as belonging to that process by the OS.

 ## Alternatives